miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

 Smoothing
 ^^^^^^^^^

 Structural as well as functional images are smoothed by applying a filter to the image.
-Smoothing increases the signal to noise ratio of your data.
-This step helps to reduce spatial differences between subject and therefore improve comparisons across subjects.
-The trade-off, however, is that you lose resolution by smoothing.
-Additionally you have to keep in mind that smoothing can cause regions that are functionally different to  combine with each other.
+Smoothing increases the signal to noise ratio of your data by filtering the highest frequencies from the frequency domain; that is, removing the smallest scale changes among voxels.
+That helps to make the larger scale changes more appareent.
+There is some inherent variability in functional location among individuals, and smoothing helps to reduce spatial differences between subjects and therefore aids comparing multiple subjects.
+The trade-off, of course, is that you lose resolution by smoothing.
+Keep in mind, though, that smoothing can cause regions that are functionally different to combine with each other.
 In such cases a surface based analysis with smoothing on the surface might be a better choice.

 .. only:: html